brigonzalez/redux-modular-fetch-middleware/README.md

     - 'text'

 **Fetch Implementation**

-The fetch implementation can be defined by passing it in as the parameter when applying redux middleware like so...
+The fetch implementation can be defined by passing it in as the parameter when applying the fetch middleware, like so...
 ```javascript
 import crossFetch from 'cross-fetch';
 import fetchMiddleware from 'redux-modular-fetch-middleware';